Izius/Machine_Learning_Tool/README.md

 ## What is coming next

 I will constantly update the code and add new algorithms.
-Next on my list is implementing a way to export fitting results in a .json or .txt format.
-I will also constantly add new algorithms for example KNN, support vector machines, decission trees, clustering, principal component analysis and so on.
+I will also constantly add new algorithms for example support vector machines, decission trees, clustering, principal component analysis and so on.

 ## Short guide on how to use the application